-- The 200' maximum path of travel for site access is gone. - In congregate buildings, 60% of building entrances must be made accessible. - All apartment units must have Braille signage at entry doors. - Minimum door clearances at the pull side of a door may not use the knee and toe clearances under vanities or knee spaces. - Edge protection along accessible routes have changed. - Main house panels in Type A and Type B units installed over 48" maximum AFF to top breaker. - Thermostats and telephone jacks mounted over 48" in Type A and Type B units. - Clear floor space is "on the floor".
-The base and shoe molding is not part of the required clear floor space. - Closets 48" or deeper must have the 60" clear floor space in Type A units. - Where there is a range of tolerance it shall be 1/4". - Minimum shower dimensions must use "finished floor " dimensions. - Vanities in Type A units must be similar to those installed in non-accessible units.
-This means you can't install wall hung sinks in Type A units if you do not install them in every other unit. - In Type A unit kitchens the 60" minimum clear floor space is mandatory.
-You may not use the Tturn option.
-The 60" minimum clear floor space may only include 6" maximum under one side of cabinet toe space, if such toe space is 9" high minimum. - For Type B bathroom sink heights, an bathroom Option A may have a 36" maximum sink height.
+- In congregate buildings, 60% of building entrances must be made accessible. - All apartment units must have raised characters and Braille signage at entry doors, mounted on latch side of door. - Minimum door clearances at the pull side of a door may not use the knee and toe clearances under vanities or knee spaces. - Main house panels in Type A and Type B units installed over 48" maximum AFF to top breaker. - Thermostats and telephone jacks mounted over 48" in Type A and Type B units. - Clear floor space is "on the floor".
+Clear floor space will not include base and shoe molding. - Closets 48" or deeper must have the 60" clear floor space in Type A units. - See ANSI Standards 604.5.1 and 604.5.2 for grab bar locations. - In Type A kitchens the 60" min. clear floor space is mandatory.
+You can't use the T-turn option. - For Type B bathroom sink heights, an Option A bathroom may have a 36" maximum sink height.
 For bathroom Option B the sink height is 34" maximum AFF. - The clear floor space at lavatories must be centered on the bowl. - Type A units must be disbursed among the various classes of units, meaning bedroom types. - Laundry rooms require a 48" clear floor space for a parallel approach that is centered on the clothes washer and dryer.
 This will require additional space in front of/in the laundry room. - In Type A kitchens the wall cabinets do not have to be mounted at 48" to the top of the lowest shelf.
 The Agency does require one wall cabinet, next to the range and over the work station, to be mounted at such height. - On-site concrete steps on sidewalks beyond building cover must have a 2" minimum contrasting color on tread nosings.
-The color can be black, green, red or yellow.
+The color can be black, green, red or yellow. contrasting color.
+The paint is 2" wide covering the full width of the tread. - Mailboxes for Type A and Type B units may not be installed higher than 48" AFF. - Edge Protection must be available along accessible routes per ANSI 405.9. - Beware of protruding objects on accessible routes.
+They include fire extinguisher cabinets and wall hung light fixtures.